fmstacco/healthylife-organicshop/README.md

 * As a Shopper/User I want to be able to **easily recover my password** in case I forget it so that I can recover access to my account. (#7)

-    * On the login page the user has the option to click the link "Forgot Password?" and they can easily recover it by receiving a Password Reset E-mail with the instructions..
+    * On the login page the user has the option to click the link "Forgot Password?" and they can easily recover it by receiving a Password Reset Email with the instructions..

 * As a Shopper/User I want to **log out from the site** so that I can ensure the security of my personal information and maintain my privacy.(#24)